Weeki Wachee Gardens, Florida

 Weeki Wachee Gardens is a census-designated place (CDP) in Hernando County, Florida, United States.
-The population was 1,146 at the 2010 census.
+As of the 2020 census, Weeki Wachee Gardens had a population of 1,138.

 Geography

-Weeki Wachee Gardens is located in western Hernando County at (28.533569, -82.624784), along the Weeki Wachee River east of its mouth in the Gulf of Mexico.
+Weeki Wachee Gardens is located in western Hernando County along the Weeki Wachee River east of its mouth in the Gulf of Mexico.
 Shoal Line Boulevard is the main road through the community, leading northeast 1.5 mi to Cortez Boulevard and south 4 mi to Hernando Beach.

 According to the United States Census Bureau, the CDP has a total area of 3.6 km2, of which 3.3 km2 are land and 0.3 sqkm, or 9.60%, are water.